 Now, you know each panel of rolisteam.
-We will focus on features and how to use them.
+We’ll focus on features and how to use them.

-To open chat messaging, nothing simpler, you have to check chat you want.
+To open chat messaging, nothing simpler: you have to check the chat you want.
 It is useful to open «global».
-You can discuss with all other players.
-You can discuss only with one other players.
+You can chat with all other players.
+You can chat only with one other player at a time.

-If chat name are blinking from green to red, it means you received message.
+If a chat name is blinking green and red, it means you received a message.

-You may add new chat with whoever or when you want.
+You may add a new chat with whoever you want, whenever you want.